sheagcraig/yo/README.md

 Notes:
 - Title is mandatory.
 All other arguments are optional.
-- The action argument needs a path or ULR. yo just calls ```open```, so anything that would work there, should work here.
+- The action argument needs a path or URL. yo just calls ```open```, so anything that would work there, should work here.
+Default is to open nothing.
+- If you *don't* provide a -b/--btext, no action button is added.
+- Hitting the action button will perform its ```open```, and then quit the yo.app.
+	- However, hitting the Cancel button will leave the app open.
+Sorry.

 ### Example
 ```